 The campground at Anastasia State Park

-There are 80 reservable RV sites and 43 for tent campers.
-The remaining sites are set aside for walk-ups.
-All of the sites have water and electric hookups, a picnic table, in-ground grill and fire ring.
+All of the camp sites accommodate either RVs or tents and have connections for water and electricity, a picnic table, in-ground grill and fire ring.
 There are no sewer hookups, but there is a dump station as you leave the campground.

-The seven campground loops are strung out along the dead-end campground road, and there are four full-service bathhouses, each serving two loops, with hot showers and laundry facilities.
+The campground has four full-service bathhouses, each serving two loops, with hot showers and laundry facilities.

 The first thing I noticed was how tight most of the sites are for RVs – and how private they are.
-I checked several sites for privacy, and the underbrush was thick with scrub and mangrove, creating a dense screen of vegetation between each site.
+I checked several sites for privacy, and the low-growing vegetation was thick with scrub, creating a dense screen.